 When we started this off-road adventure idea I would read and talk to anyone who would take the time to chat, then go out on easy logging roads to test what I learned.
-Luckily I found a number of folks willing to teach the new guy (the really great wheelers, are eager to help others).
+Luckily I found a number of people willing to teach the new guy (the really great overlanders, are eager to help others).

-Although the Toyota FJ Cruiser has a lot of technology such as Atrak and E-Lockers to help you out, it is important to get comfortable with the right approach to an obstacle in the first place and know which technology best fits the situation.
-You will also want to learn the low tech items including building a sand anchor or safely operating a hi-lift jack.
+Although the Toyota FJ Cruiser has a lot of technology such as A-TRAC and E-Locker to help you out, it is important to get comfortable with the right approach to an obstacle in the first place and know which technology best fits the situation.
+You will also want to learn the low tech items including building a sand anchor or safely operating a Hi-Lift jack.

-When I looked through some the archives, I came across a few resources that stand out as belong on everyone’s reading list:
+When I looked through some of the archives, I came across a few resources that stand out as belonging on everyone’s reading list:

 - Off-Road Driving Guide from Toyota

 - US Army Vehicle Recovery Manual excerpt from US Army Driving Manual